-As in the previous section,the boundary conditions at $r=0$ and $r\rightarrow\infty$ for the visible sector fields, compatible with a well defined, finite energy, are \eqb f(0)=\alpha(0)=0,\ \ \ \ \ f(\infty)=\alpha(\infty)=1. \eqf Concerning the radial visible scalar function $h(r)$, it has to vanish asymptotically as $r\rightarrow\infty$, a condition that ensures gauge symmetry breaking in the visible sector.
+The boundary conditions at $r=0$ and $r\rightarrow\infty$ for the visible sector fields which is compatible with a well defined, finite energy, are \eqb f(0)=\alpha(0)=0,\ \ \ \ \ f(\infty)=\alpha(\infty)=1. \eqf Concerning the radial visible scalar function $h(r)$, it has to vanish asymptotically as $r\rightarrow\infty$, a condition that ensures gauge symmetry breaking in the visible sector.
 On the other hand, at $r=0$ there is no a priori condition for $h(r)$.
 Now, performing a Frobenius expansion \cite{PerezIpina:2018jcg}, it can be checked that in order to preserve a non zero value of $h$ at the origin and hence a competing order, its first derivative should vanish at the origin.
 Therefore the boundary conditions for the hidden sector scalar reads \eqb h'(0)=h(\infty)=0. \eqf